 The <base> tag has recently become part of HTML5.
-It specifies an absolute (base) URL for all relative URLs in the HTML document.
+It defines an absolute (base) URL for all the relative URLs in the HTML document.
 The tag also determines how links in the current document should be opened (in a new window, in the current window, etc.).